MaxMignolet/Hyph-m/README.md

 meson compile
 meson install
 ```
 This will compile and install the `hyph-m` executable in `Hyph-m/bin`.
-More detailled installation information can be found in `doc/INSTALLATION.md`
+More detailed installation information can be found in `doc/INSTALLATION.md`

 # Running the code